strets123/frictionless-pres/PITCHME.md

 #### <a href="http://frictionlessdata.io/tools/" target="_blank">frictionlessdata.io/tools/</a>

 ---
+* The community is great, pull requests are merged quickly
 * When you are struggling with a data model for a task or a schema, frictionless data's standards provide guidance
 * Frictionless data does for me as a data engineer what djangopackages does for me as a web developer

 ---
 #### For example:
 * <a href="http://frictionlessdata.io/tools/#mira" target="_blank">Mira - A web api for csv datasets</a>